THE SPECIALIZED ENGLISH LANGUAGE PROGRAM (SELP)

 - individual and small group tutoring sessions.

-METSS supports medical students, terms 1-5, with their English language skills, and includes a variety of reading, and writing components
+TSME supports medical students, terms 1-5, with their English language skills, and includes a variety of reading and writing components

 - informal and formal medical terminology